Impact of chaos on the excited-state quantum phase transition of the Kerr parametric oscillator

 In addition to realizing Kerr-cat qubits~\cite{Grimm2020}, Kerr parametric oscillators present advantages for quantum error correction~\cite{Kwon2022}, quantum computation~\cite{Goto2019}, and quantum activation~\cite{Marthaler2006,Marthaler2007,Lin2015}.
 However, they also face the potential problem of chaos, brought up recently in~\cite{Goto2021,Burgelman2022,Cohen2023,chavez2023driving}.
 The onset of local chaos, in particular, can disintegrate the double-well structure of the Kerr parametric oscillator and melt away the Kerr-cat qubit~\cite{chavez2023driving}.
 The parameters for the onset of local chaos were established with the analysis of quasienergies and Floquet states and studies of the classical limit of the system~\cite{chavez2023driving}.

 Given the technological applications of ESQPTs in a Kerr parametric oscillator, we investigate how they are impacted by the onset of chaos.
 There are different types of ESQPTs~\cite{cejnar2021excited,Prado2023}.
 We focus on the ESQPT mentioned above, which arises from the double-well structure.
-This ESQPT stems from a classical unstable periodic orbit, that defines a separatrix in phase space.
+This ESQPT stems from a classical unstable periodic orbit, which defines a separatrix in phase space.
 This classical feature gets manifested as a cusp singularity in the density of states of the quantum spectrum.
 In quantum maps, it has been shown that chaos destroys ESQPTs~\cite{GmataCriticality2021}, while the transition persists in the chaotic regime of the Dicke model~\cite{villasenor2024}.

 Our analysis delineates the threshold at which the ESQPT is disrupted, making a parallel with the chaos boundary delineated in Ref.~\cite{chavez2023driving}.
 We also conduct a comprehensive examination of the states at the bottom of the double-well structure -- those used in Kerr-cat qubits~\cite{Cochrane1999,Puri2017,Puri2019Stabilized} -- and derive the threshold for their complete decimation.
-This happens when the two regular islands, that remain in the classical phase space after the destruction of the double wells, are finally eliminated.
+This happens when the two regular islands, which remain in the classical phase space after the destruction of the double wells, are finally eliminated.
 We show that there is an interplay between the scale of these islands and the quantum resolution determined by the effective Planck constant.

+{There have been great breakthroughs in the implementation of hardware protected qubits \cite{putterman2024hardware}}.
 The {chaos-induced} destruction of the ESQPT can potentially render superconducting qubits unsuitable for quantum technologies.
 This underscores the significance of our analysis not only from a theoretical standpoint, but also in shaping the development of future qubits.

-\textit{Kerr parametric oscillator.--} We consider the squeeze-driven Kerr oscillator implemented in a superconducting circuit that has a SNAIL transmon and a squeezing drive~\cite{FrattiniPrep,VenkatramanARXIV}.
-The Hamiltonian is given by~\cite{FrattiniPrep,VenkatramanARXIV,Frattini2018,Sivak2019,Hillmann2020}
+\textit{Kerr parametric oscillator.--} We consider the squeeze-driven Kerr oscillator implemented in a superconducting circuit that has a superconducting nonlinear asymmetric inductive element (SNAIL) transmon and a squeezing drive~\cite{FrattiniPrep,venkatraman2024driven}. {The SNAIL transmon is an arrangement of Josephson junctions with a threaded magnetic flux that allows for tuning the nonlinearity of the system \cite{Frattini2017,Frattini2018,Sivak2019}.} The Hamiltonian is given by~\cite{FrattiniPrep,venkatraman2024driven,Frattini2018,Sivak2019,Hillmann2020}